Back to all articles

 Olympic Triathlon Training Plans

-1. Diving Deeper: Expanding Endurance and Technique
+1. Diving Deeper: Expanding Resilience and Technique

 2. Striking the Balance: Intensity vs. Volume

-Train five to six times a week.
+Work out five to six times weekly.

-3. Sample Weekly Schedule for Olympic Triathlon Training
+3. Sample Schedule for the Olympic Triathlon

 Tuesday: Run Intervals